 Interfaith Mission Service, a partnership of organizations and congregations committed to building a beloved community, is establishing a task force in response to the world’s refugee crisis to help Huntsville achieve its goals of creating a more compassionate and inclusive community.
+Join the conversation.

 Educate our community.

 Garner support for creating a more welcoming atmosphere.

 Build foundation for helping refugees in the future.

 Progress Report on Welcoming | Mary and Joseph Packs

 Huntsville Islamic Center and St. Thomas Youth Collaborate